todogroup/repolinter/README.md

 Licensee will lead to a test being done to see if the project's licensee is identified by Licensee.

-Linguist allows per-language tests to be performed (TODO: Currently only the lib exists)
+Linguist allows per-language tests to be performed.

 Run `bundle install` to get Lincensee and Linguist support.